Mary W. Parker Autism Center at the Institute of Living

 Dr. Assaf earned her M.D. at Tel Aviv University in 2000 and completed a postdoctoral fellowship at the Johns Hopkins University School of Medicine and Yale University.
 She then joined the Olin Neuropsychiatry Research Center at the Institute of Living (IOL) in 2004 and established the Autism and Functional Mapping (AM-FM) lab.
 Since 2022, Dr. Assaf serves as the Research Director for the Mary W. Parker Autism Center at the IOL.

-Amelia Donahoe M.S., CCC-SLP
+Amelia Donahoe M.S., CCC-SLPAmelia Donahoe M.S., CCC-SLP

 Ms. Donahoe received her master’s degree in Speech-Language Pathology from Marywood University in 2017.
 She completed her Clinical Fellowship in a public school setting in Bridgeport, CT.
-Upon receiving her Certificate of Clinical Competence, Ms. Donahoe moved to Maine where she worked in both the public school setting and in private practice as an independent contractor.
-Ms. Donahoe has worked extensively with autistic individuals in both the public and private sector, evaluating and treating receptive, expressive, and pragmatic (social) language disorders.
+Upon receiving her Certificate of Clinical Competence, Ms. Donahoe moved to Maine, where she worked in both the public school setting and in private practice as an independent contractor.
+Ms. Donahoe has worked extensively with autistic individuals in both the public and private sectors, evaluating and treating receptive, expressive, and pragmatic (social) language disorders.
 She has experience working with non-speaking individuals who communicate with Augmentative-Alternative Communication (AAC) and believes in using a total communication approach to language therapy.
 In November 2020, Ms. Donahoe was granted an Award for Continuing Education by the American Speech-Language-Hearing Association (ASHA) for her commitment to learning and continues to study neurodiversity-affirming practices.

 Lovejit Kaur, MDLovejit Kaur, MD